open-dc-grid/open-dc-grid.github.io/docs/README.md

 </center>

 ::: tip
-The ODG project meeting scheduled for May 10 has been cancelled.
-Meetings will resume as normal on June 14.
+The ODG project meeting scheduled for July 12 has been cancelled.
+Meetings will resume as normal on August 9.
 :::